tomoakley/trayio-technical-test/README.md

 - There is a console warning from React - this is due to how I have generated the room tiles.
 I used the Lodash.fill method to fill an array of rows, where each row contains the number of tiles specified as the x co-ordinate of the room size.
 However, the fill method has no iterable value, which I could use as the important `key` value to assist in React's change detection.
 I can change how these tiles are generated if necessary.
 - The design is quite bad, sorry.
 I chose to focus on the JavaScript and functionality side of the application rather than the CSS/aesthetics/UX
 - In some places the code is a little rough, sorry.
 I hope you understand I had limited time to work on this and would implement some further linters to improve the code quality.
 Also, I would chose to implement either Flow.js or TypeScript for better type-checking.
+- The error checking for the initial setup of the room, robot and dirt is quite poor.
+I would endeavour to improve this and stop some actions getting through to Redux, instead using more client/browser validation

 I hope it's good enough!
 Thank you for taking the time to evaluate my code.